AndrewDongminYoo/docs-trunk-io-ko/check/advanced-setup/cli/github-codespaces.md

----
-description: Using Trunk Check with GitHub Codespaces
----

 # GitHub Codespaces

+Using Trunk Check with GitHub Codespaces.

 We provide support for running `trunk` in GitHub Codespaces.